styrexx/styrexx/README.md

 `WEB CRAFTER`

+## About Me:

-## How is Abdessamad ?
+- 🕶 Hi, My name is Abdessamad

-I’m an exceptional Front-End developer who possesses a keen eye for clean and responsive design. with a **commitment to creating fast, scalable, and user-friendly web applications** are truly impressive.
-I’m **passionate** about providing a great user experience and always strive to **stay up-to-date** with the latest. industry trends and _best practices_.

 - 🔥 A **Front End Developer**

+- 👀 Passion about programming and creating a fast, scalable and user-friendly web site and providing a great user experience

 - 📥 How to reach me **pro.cyber.gr@gmail.com**

+- 🌱 I’m currently learning ReactJS & Tailwind CSS.

-- 🌟 Fun fact : I love build something new `Idea\\Project\\Real ✦ `
+- 🌟 Fun fact : I love the idea of building new think: `Idea\\Project\\Real ✦ `

 <br>
 <br>